Bag & Baggage Productions: History

-Bag and Baggage hosted an Oscar party in March 2010 to show the 82nd Academy Awards live at the Venetian Theatre.
+Bag&Baggage hosted an Oscar party in March 2010 to show the 82nd Academy Awards live at the Venetian Theatre.
 The company hoped to make it an annual fundraiser and become an official Oscar party sanction by the Academy of Motion Picture Arts and Sciences.
 Creative director Scott Palmer's adaptation of Dickens' A Christmas Carol was labeled as imaginative by Carol Wells in her review for The Oregonian in December 2011.
 The group was awarded $11,600 by the Regional Arts & Culture Council in July 2012, and introduced an adaptation of Shakespeare's Titus Andronicus entitled Kabuki Titus that borrowed elements from Kabuki theater.
 They collaborated with the Tears of Joy Theatre in December 2012 for an adaptation of The Velveteen Rabbit.

+In 2015 Bag&Baggage began conversations with the city of Hillsboro about acquiring a brick and mortar space to produce out of.
+Under the direction of Scott Palmer and Managing Director Beth Lewis, Bag&Baggage was able to raise 1.5 million dollars to complete the renovation of a former bank building in Historic Downtown Hillsboro and cement their new creative home.
+The space is named "The Vault Theater & Event Space" since the bank vault from the 1950's is still in the building.

+In 2018 founding artistic director Scott Palmer left the company, and associate artistic director Cassie Greer was named interim artistic director.
+In 2019 Cassie Greer was named Bag&Baggage's new Artistic Director by the board.
+Greer would serve as Artistic Director from 2019 - 2022.

+Greer left the company in 2022.
+Bag&Baggage's new, and current artistic director Nik Whitcomb was named to the position in December 2022.

 Productions

-Bag & Baggage usually produces four plays each season, though they have had as many as seven in a single season.
-Although the resident theater company at the Venetian Theatre in Hillsboro, the group also performs at venues around Washington County including the fairgrounds, the Cornelius Pass Roadhouse, and the Kingstad Center (now closed), among others.
+Bag & Baggage usually produces four to seven plays each season,.
+Although their performance venue is The Vault Theater in Hillsboro, the group also performs at venues around Washington County including the fairgrounds, the Cornelius Pass Roadhouse, and the Kingstad Center (now closed), among others.
 Productions staged by the company have included The Importance of Being Earnest, Infinite Variety, Death of a Salesman, and others.

 Bag and Baggage primarily puts on classic American and British dramas.
-The non-profit group is governed by a fourteen-member board of directors.
-The artistic director is Scott Palmer and Audra Petrie Veber serves as the production manager.
+The non-profit group is governed by a seven-member board of directors.
+The artistic director is Nik Whitcomb, and the company employs five full-time staff including artistic director, technical director, company manager, patron services manager, and marketing & engagement manager.
 They adopted the name of the company due to their early history as a traveling troupe.
 Bag and Baggage also helps educate local students about theater, including providing tickets to county high school students.